Winchester ’73 changed the course of Jimmy Stewart’s career.

 The Beginning of a Beautiful Partnership

-And despite preconceived notions of the Jimmy Stewart film persona, he is completely believable in the role.
+Despite preconceived notions of the Jimmy Stewart film persona, he is completely believable in the role.
 Jim brings an underlying rage to Lin McAdam; he’s a man on edge who’s liable to lose his cool at any moment.
-Jimmy’s years as a bomber pilot during the war, in his own words, “matured him,” and undoubtedly lent to his great ability to portray darker emotions in Winchester ‘73.
+Jimmy’s years as a bomber pilot during the war, in his own words, “matured him,” and lent to his great ability to portray darker emotions in Winchester ‘73.
 Coupled with the skillful direction of Anthony Mann, Jimmy’s intriguing character with “shades of light and dark” was expertly magnified and brought to life onscreen in gritty realism.
-As producer Aaron Rosenberg said of the magic of the Mann/Stewart partnership:
+As producer Aaron Rosenberg said of the remarkable Mann/Stewart partnership:

 “[Anthony Mann] brought out something in James Stewart that hadn’t really been seen before.
 It was an almost manic rage that would suddenly explode…there was an underlying toughness that hadn’t been seen much before…Stewart’s character would just go into a violent rage which was a fresh approach, not just for Stewart, but also for the Western.
 Here was a hero with flaws.